KrutiMahalle16/-Single-Layer-Perceptron-for-Logic-Gate-Simulation/README.md

 NAND, NOR: Inverted versions of AND/OR

 XOR, XNOR: Non-linearly separable gates (cannot be solved with a single-layer perceptron alone, but implemented here with conditions or workarounds)

+✅ Results
+Basic gates (AND, OR, NOT) are successfully simulated using a single-layer perceptron.

+Complex gates (XOR, XNOR) demonstrate the limitation of single-layer models, showcasing the need for multi-layer architectures in non-linearly separable problems.

+📚 Learning Outcomes
+Understanding of how a perceptron learns through weight updates.

+Hands-on implementation of classic logic gates with machine learning.

+Insight into linear separability and the limitations of shallow networks.

+r